abuabbasli/Transactionmanagement/README.md

 the carrier should serve both the delivery and pickup places (i.e. the corresponding regions).
 If any of the previous checks should fail, an exception must be raised, otherwise the transaction must be associated to both the request and the offer.

-The <b> boolean evaluateTransaction(String transactionId, int score)  method assigns a score to the transaction.
+The boolean evaluateTransaction(String transactionId, int score)  method assigns a score to the transaction.
 When generated, a transaction has a score equal to 0.
 The returned value is false if the score is not comprised between 1 and 10 (extremes included) ; otherwise the method returns true.

 Statistics